Michele Fairbairn, Seminar Series 2, Nov 2024

 We recommend viewing closely the following documents:

 Applications for our 2025 first-year intake have now closed.
-If you are interested in future intakes, please contact us to be added to our ‘Professional Doctorate mailing list’.
+If you are interested in future intakes, please complete this form with your details and we will be in touch.

 “My desk”.
 Carla van Laar, 2008 from Seeing Her Stories, Doctoral Dissertation, 2019.